 I liked the fusion Indian dessert and made it last week along with basundi.
 Pavani served custard with store bought mini jamuns and I followed her.
 With commercial mini jamun and commercial brittle/chikki/praline, gulab jamun custard is a quick dessert to put together.
 All you need is custard which you can make ahead.

 Gulab Jamun Custard Recipe

-- 3 tbsp Custard Powder (I used Bird’s custard powder)
+- 3 tablespoon Custard Powder I used Bird’s custard powder

-- Take 2 – 3 tbsp of milk in a bowl, add custard powder, cardamom powder to the bowl and make a fine, lump free paste.
+- Take 2 – 3 tablespoon of milk in a bowl, add custard powder, cardamom powder to the bowl and make a fine, lump free paste.
 Keep the paste aside.

 - Take remaining milk in a saucepan and bring it to a boil.

 - Reduce the flame, add some hot milk to custard paste, mix well and pour it back into hot pan of milk, stirring constantly.